 A J-2 dependent may study full or part time in the United States.
 Dependent children with F-2 visas may study in an elementary or secondary school (kindergarten through 12th grade) and at the postsecondary level (college or university).
 If you are a student whose dependent(s) would like to change their status, please seek guidance from the ISS office.

 Is my dependent(s) allowed to work in the United States?

 U.S. visa regulations do not allow F-2 dependents to work in the United States.

 J-2 dependents are allowed to work in the United States with proper authorization.
 This authorization can be applied for once the J-2 has entered the country.
 Please be aware that it can take up to 4 months for USCIS to approve the employment authorization, and that the J-2 dependent may not begin working until they have received an Employment Authorization Document (EAD) card.
 EAD cards are issued for a 12 month period, and they may be renewed each year that the spouse is in J-2 status.
-Please visit the ISS office for employment forms and guidance on the application process.
+Review J-2 Employment Authorization Handout to apply to USCIS.

 Is volunteering allowed in F-2 or J-2 status?